 Due to health department regulations, leftover perishable foods may not be removed from any event by anyone except food service staff.
 This policy addresses public safety concerns and is non-negotiable.
-(Examples of acceptable items to remove: whole fruit, baked goods, canned sodas).
-Michigan Catering works closely with Food Gatherers to donate unused food items.
+However, non-perishable items such as whole fruit, baked goods, and canned sodas may be taken from events.
+Michigan Catering works closely with Food Gatherers, Food Recovery Network and Maize and Blue Pantry to donate unused food items.

-All food menus are based upon a 90 minute service period.
-Food items will be removed at the end of the service period to ensure food quality.
+Buffet menu quantities and perishable items are limited to a two-hour service period unless noted otherwise.
+Food items will be removed at the end of the contracted service period to ensure food quality.

-Accurate counts and meal designations help to optimize service.
-The final guaranteed count must be provided a minimum of six business days prior to the event.
-The final charge will be based on the guaranteed count or actual number served, whichever is greater.
+Accurate counts, special dietary information, and plated meal designations all help to optimize service.
+The final guaranteed count (and any applicable special dietary information and meal designations) must be provided a minimum of six business days prior to the event.
+This number is considered final and cannot be reduced.
+Increases in guest count will be honored whenever possible, but are not guaranteed and may be subject to a rush fee.
+The final food and beverage charge will be based on the guaranteed count or actual number served, whichever is greater

 While reasonable effort will be made to minimize cancellation charges, groups will be held responsible for all charges incurred as a result of any commitments made to facilitate the event.
 Events canceled within three business days may be charged up to 100% of the total estimated food and beverage charges.